Understanding Einstein’s Special Relativity Physics

 The two barred points 1 and 2 are points we can construct, defined by postulating mirrors at those points that can reflect back the light sent by Bar from B1 to be received on her world line at B2, at the same time interval after noon as she sent them before noon.

-By this construction, the points 1 and B¯2 lie on Bar’s line of simultaneity through Central Station (the Origin O), at noon, and that straight line is therefore her x-axis, , as labelled in the diagram above.
+By this construction, the points 1 and B¯2 lie on Bar’s line of simultaneity through Central Station (the Origin O), at noon, and that straight line is therefore her -axis, as labelled in the diagram above.

-You can see that is not (as I see it from my world) perpendicular to her own world line t̅, and this is key to the so-called “paradoxes” of Special Relativity, Time Dilation and Length Contraction, as I will show later.
-The logic of those discussions, incidentally, will show that these aren’t paradoxes at all; they are part of the unavoidable logic of Special Relativity.
+You can see that Bar’s axis is not (as I see it from my world) perpendicular to her own world line t̅, and this is key to the so-called “paradoxes” of Special Relativity, Time Dilation and Length Contraction, as I will show later.
+The logic of those discussions, incidentally, will show that these aren’t paradoxes at all; they are part of the unavoidable logic of the main axiom of Special Relativity, that the speed of light is the same for all observers.

 Don’t miss that Queen St train!